-• Helps heal fractures, sprains, and trauma.
+• Help heal fractures, sprains, and trauma.

-• Improves coordination and prevents falls.
+• Improve coordination and prevent falls.

-• Corrects movement patterns to reduce pain.
+• Correct movement patterns to reduce pain.

 • Eases arthritis by strengthening muscle support.